AdemCE-eng/AdemCE-eng/README.md

 # 👋 Hi, I'm Adem!

-### 🚀 Computer Engineering Student | Aspiring AI & ML Developer
+### 🚀 Computer Engineering Student | Aspiring Data Scientist & AI Engineer

-I'm a **Computer Engineering student** with a passion for **Machine Learning, AI, and Software Development**.
+I'm a **Computer Engineering student** with a passion for **Machine Learning, AI, and Data Science**.
 Currently, I'm learning **Python for Data Science and Java** while working on personal projects to enhance my skills.

 ---